-Transferring smaller objects to Mars would be beneficial, as it’s estimated that every two pounds will .
+Transferring smaller objects to Mars would be beneficial, as it’s estimated that every two pounds will cost about $2 million.
 There’s a chance some products from NASA could be produced through IKEA, but the only relationship they have now is through Lund University.

 IKEA’s event is held in Almhult because it’s the site of where the company was founded back in 1943.
 The company has nearly 400 locations worldwide and employs over 183,000 people.
 Their goal is to release this space-saving furniture sometime in 2019.